AmirRezaFarokhy/Django-Ecommerce-BookSite/README.md

 # Django-Ecommerce-BookSite
 Full Stack development with our team to do this project.
 A project to order and buy books.
 The BackEnd site was done by me.
+The Front-End part is written by my dear friend.
+GitHub link my friend:

 ## Results Video